 • My office continues to run at Dentistry’s leading edge.
 Recently, I purchased a CAD-CAM ( computer aided design and computer aided manufacturing) machine that utilizes digital technology to make “same visit” crowns and other dental restorations (inlays, onlays, provisional restorations and more).
 It works like this… Our digital i-Tero intraoral scanner generates a STL file (standard tessilation language) or digital impression that replaces the old impression material we used for years.
 These STL files are exported to a computer that uses cloud based design software.
 Utilizing AI (artificial intelligence) and a few mouse clicks, I design a restoration on a monitor.
 The restoration design is then sent to a milling machine and again with a few simple mouse clicks, the restoration is “milled” or made in roughly 35 minutes using subtractive manufacturing principles.
 The restorations are “tried in” and cemented with zero or minimal adjustments.
 We and our patients are truly impressed with the results.
 We are confident that this technology is here to stay and the old methods of impressioning, waxing restorations, investing wax ups, burn outs using the lost wax investment casting techiques and porcelain build ups and firing ovens will go the way of the horse and buggy.

-• Earned fellowship status in the International Congress of Oral Implantologists (ICOI)* – April 2018
+• Earned fellowship status in the International Congress of Oral Implantologists (ICOI)* – April 2018.
+Currently compiling the paperwork and documentation for Mastership (ICOI)

 • Received Invisalign certification – March 2019